Donearm/Scientia/content/operating_systems/linux/Linux_Commands.md

 * `lastlog` = Display the last accesses of each daemons and users
 * `dig $domain +noall +answer` = Display the IP address of `$domain` with a TTL of how long the data is kept in local DNS cache
 * `file -i $filename` = Show the mimetype and locale of `$filename`
+* `ddjvu --format=pdf file.djvu file.pdf` = Convert a djvu file to a pdf
+* `gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dPDFSETTINGS=/ebook -dNOPAUSE -dBATCH -sOUtputFile=file.pdf file_to_optimize.pdf` = Compress and optimize a pdf. `/ebook` means a medium quality, 150dpi.
+Alternatives are `/prepress`, which produces a 300dpi pdf, and `/screen`, for a 72dpi, good for screen reading only, pdf